 Now to the fun part – Making the jars and sticks!

-- Wash & dry the jars.
+- Wash & dry the Mason jars.
 If you use pasta sauce jars soak them in soapy water for 30 minutes so you can easily remove the label.
 Make sure the inside of the jar is thoroughly clean, so the paint will adhere nicely.

 - Pour paint INSIDE the jar, squirting it as far back into the jar as possible.
 Work over the kitchen sink, so you can let the excess paint drip out.
 Twirl and move the jar around until the entire inside is coated with paint.